Ottawa-Carleton Ultimate Association

-The Ottawa-Carleton Ultimate Association (OCUA) is a registered non-profit corporation dedicated to the sport of disc ultimate in Ottawa, Ontario, Canada.
-Ultimate in Ottawa began in 1984 as a result of individuals coming together to play ultimate in scrimmage games.
+The Ottawa-Carleton Ultimate Association (OCUA) is a registered not-for-profit corporation dedicated to the sport of disc Ultimate in Ottawa, Ontario, Canada.
+Ultimate in Ottawa began in 1984 as a result of individuals coming together to play Ultimate in scrimmage games.
 In the summer of 1985, local Ottawa players organized the first "No Borders" tournament, with visiting teams from North Bay, Toronto, and the United States.
 In 1986 formal league organization meetings took place to organize a league with basic principles and guidelines.

-The first ultimate league in Ottawa began play in May 1986 with 5 teams as OCULT (Ottawa City Ultimate League, Thing).
+The first Ultimate League in Ottawa began play in May 1986 with 5 teams as OCULT (Ottawa City Ultimate League, Thing).
 The original 5 teams were the Screaming Yellow Zonkers (still playing in OCUA), Bruce and the Usuals, the Ultimate Revolution, Disc Guys, and Disc Drive.
 As a result of this new league, players from Ottawa helped organize a Canadian entry into the 1986 World Championships in Colchester, England, joining players from Toronto, Calgary, and Vancouver to form the Canadian team.
-The first Canadian ultimate championships for ultimate were held for the open division in Ottawa in 1987.
-OCUA subsequently hosted the 1993, 1999, 2002, 2011, and 2017 Canadian Ultimate Championships.
+The first Canadian Ultimate championships for Ultimate were held for the open division in Ottawa in 1987.
+OCUA subsequently hosted the 1993, 1999, 2002, 2011, 2017 and 2024 Canadian Ultimate Championships.